 Telos Venture Capital is a unique venture capital business.
-Headquartered in Silicon Valley, Telos describes itself as “an early-stage venture capital fund that builds and invests in Gospel-centered, for-profit ventures that have the potential for liquidity thereby multiplying God’s resources entrusted to us by our limited partners.”
+Lots of people tend to invest in Stocktrades dividend stocks but headquartered in Silicon Valley, Telos describes itself as “an early-stage venture capital fund that builds and invests in Gospel-centered, for-profit ventures that have the potential for liquidity thereby multiplying God’s resources entrusted to us by our limited partners.”

 To Telos founders, Eric Quan and David Kim, “Gospel-centered ventures” means companies that “serve the world, foster innovation, shape organizational culture and embrace a broad stakeholder perspective in Christ.”